Tuesday, May 5, 2020

 Elizabeth Beamer, Volcano House, Hilo, Hawaii, 1927

 I sent a scan of this postcard to my friend Charlie Dahlberg, who grew up in Hilo, Hawaii, and whose family had a long-standing connection to the art of the hula.
-I thought that someone in his family might have heard of this young entertainer.
-I received a return email almost immediately –– the young girl in the photo was his mother!
+I thought someone in his family might have heard of this young entertainer.
+I immediately received a return email– the young girl in the photo was his mother!

 This extraordinary coincidence took Charlie and me both by surprise.
 We were both amazed that I happened upon a real photo postcard of his mother dancing the hula as a child entertainer and chanced to share it with him.

-Before we get to the story of Charlie's mother and the hula, I should share a little background about Charlie.
+Before we get to the story of Charlie's mother and the hula, here is a little background about Charlie.

-My friend Robert and I first met Charlie during a two-week dory trip through the Grand Canyon in 2004.
-After our first campsite supper, we noticed Charlie sitting by himself reading a beat-up copy of Atlantic Monthly.
+My friend Robert and I met Charlie during a two-week dory trip through the Grand Canyon in 2004.
+After our first campsite supper, we noticed Charlie sitting by himself and reading a beat-up copy of Atlantic Monthly.
 That set him apart right away – I mean, who reads the Atlantic Monthly while on a trip through the Grand Canyon?
-Robert struck up a conversation with Charlie about politics, and as the trip progressed, we realized that he was well read, well traveled, and quite knowledgeable on many subjects.
-He was also a welcome participant in all the trip activities and both he and Robert could out-hike most of the younger members of our group.
-We also took note of the fact that Charlie could swim with the agility of a fish and never missed an opportunity to bathe or swim in the river, no matter how cold or rough the water.
+Robert struck up a conversation with Charlie about politics, and as the trip progressed, we realized that he was well-read, well-traveled, and quite knowledgeable on many subjects.
+He was also a welcome participant in all the trip activities, and he and Robert could out-hike most of the younger members of our group.
+We also noted that Charlie could swim with the agility of a fish and never missed an opportunity to bathe or swim in the river, no matter how cold or rough the water.

-In contrast to his breadth of general knowledge, Charlie often entertains his fellow river travelers with a new series of shamelessly bad “… walks into a bar” jokes while we eat our freeze-dried lasagna or mac and cheese.
-I was initially impressed with his extensive catalog of unfortunate puns until I realized he was memorizing a new group of them just before each trip!
+In contrast to his breadth of general knowledge, Charlie often entertains his fellow river travelers with a new series of shamelessly terrible “… walks into a bar” jokes while we eat our freeze-dried lasagna or mac and cheese.
+I was initially impressed with his extensive catalog of unfortunate puns until I realized he memorized a new group just before each trip!
 To his credit, Charlie also tells us stories about growing up in Hawaii, and these are considerably more entertaining than his jokes.

 Charlie’s father, Bill, was a Texan who met and married a young Hawaiian woman just before WWII.
 (Yes, the young lady in the photo had grown up.)
 After the war, Bill settled into life with his wife’s large extended Hawaiian family.